codio-content/book-converter/tests/unit/cases/makequotation.md

 >
 > __Brad Green, Engineering Manager, Google Inc.__

-> Many congratulations\ldots Very proud of including the SPOC in our redeveloped Bachelors' in Software Engineering degree\ldots{} The book is the best I've bought, within minutes of seeing it at ICSE.
+> Many congratulations...
+Very proud of including the SPOC in our redeveloped Bachelors' in Software Engineering degree...{} The book is the best I've bought, within minutes of seeing it at ICSE.
 >
 > __Ali Babar, University of Adelaide__